STAUNTON, Va. (WHSV) — In late October, you'll have the chance to safely dispose of prescription drugs you no longer need.

 Saturday, October 26 is National Prescription Drug Take Back Day, on which health and public safety officials encourage you to clear your medicine cabinet and turn in any expired or unneeded medications – no questions asked.

 The idea is to prevent prescription drugs from falling into the wrong hands, especially amid the nation's ongoing opioid crisis.
+This year, they'll also be accepting e-cigarettes after the batteries have been removed.

 In Staunton or Waynesboro, you can drop off medications from 10 a.m. to 2 p.m. on Oct.
 26 at the: